NOBLES5E/sms-telegram-forwarder/README.md

 ```
 5. Disable battery optimization for the Termux App.

-Then all your new SMS will be forwarded to your telegram chat room.
+Now restart your phone, all your new SMS will be forwarded to your telegram chat room.